priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

     featured_image: "/assets/images/leh/day9-chandigarh-oldpaldabha.jpg"
     description: "We kicked off the day bright and early—bags packed.
 With Chandigarh on the map and a Noida halt on the cards, we rolled out for another day of highways, and detours.
 Roughly four to five hours in, we reached Noida to meet extended family.
 A few hours went by in the comfort of chatter, chai, and catch-up.
 By late afternoon, it was time to hug it out and get moving again.
 As dusk crept in, we reached Zirakpur on Chandigarh’s edge and checked into Radisson, our halt for the night.
 Dinner?
 Classic Punjabi soul food at the ever-reliable Pal Dhaba.
 Two kinds of chicken (because restraint is overrated), fresh rotis straight off the tandoor, and flavors that hit all the nostalgic notes.
 We wrapped things up with a detour to a softy joint nearby.
 The verdict?
 Meh.
 More melt than magic.
 Back at the hotel, the day caught up with us. and we were all snoozing soon."
     highlights:
-      - "✅ Food was great "
+      - "✅ Homemade lunch in middle of a roadtrip and a good break"
-      - "✅ had a great time, meeting family"
+      - "✅ Got a chance to catch up family"
+      - "✅ Highway from Jaipur to Noida"
-      - "❌ Stop at The great Khali Dabha was underwhelming.
+      - "❌ Stop at The great Khali Dabha on the way was underwhelming.
 Food was not great, nor was chai"
-      - "❌ Breakfast at Radisson was a bit disappointing.
-This turned out to be better during return journey"
     photos:
       - image: "/assets/images/leh/day9-chandigarh-greatkhalidabha.jpg"
         caption: "Sampling unimpressive food at the Great Khali Dabha"